Conspiracy Theories, Misinformation, COVID-19, and the 2020 Election

 October 13, 2020

-The September 2020 American Perspectives Survey tested various existing conspiracy theories about politics and misconceptions about public health to ascertain overall support for these ideas and examine whether demographic or partisan backgrounds are associated with greater propensity to accept or reject certain theories.
+The September 2020 American Perspectives Survey tests existing conspiracy theories about politics and misconceptions about public health, ideas, and whether demographic or partisan backgrounds are associated with greater propensity to accept or reject certain theories.
 Continue Reading →

 Fear, Frustration, and Faith: Americans Respond to the Coronavirus Outbreak